lukecyca/graylog2-docker/README.md

 ```

 The username/password to the web interface is admin/admin.
+You can
+override the password with the ``GRAYLOG2_ADMIN_PASSWORD`` environment
+variable.

+## Configuration

-## Environment Variables
+### Environment Variables

 * ``ES_CLUSTER_NAME`` - the name of the elasticsearch cluster this graylog2 instance should join
 * ``ES_CLUSTER_HOSTS`` - comma separated string of host/port combinations that graylog2 should attempt to connect to.
 This will get plugged into ``elasticsearch_discovery_zen_ping_unicast_hosts`` in the graylog2.conf